 Why is hypothyroidism (low thyroid) so common?

-The most common causes of low thyroid from a conventional medicine perspective are autoimmune disease (Hashimoto’s thyroiditis), treatment of hyperthyroidism, radiation therapy, thyroid surgery, medication side effects, pregnancy, iodine deficiency, congenital disease, and a pituitary disorder.
+The most common causes of low thyroid from a conventional medicine perspective are autoimmune disease (Hashimoto’s thyroiditis), thyroiditis, treatment of hyperthyroidism, radiation therapy, thyroid surgery, medication side effects, pregnancy, iodine deficiency, congenital disease, and a pituitary disorder.
 At Wiseman Family Practice, we also focus on less conventional but equally as important reasons for thyroid imbalance.
 These reasons account for the vast majority of underdiagnosed cases and they include aging, hormonal imbalance (especially decreased estrogen and progesterone in women as they age), chlorine and fluoride consumption from “tap” water, increased pesticides and chemicals in our food, mercury dental fillings, and many dietary deficiencies, among others.

 How do you treat hypothyroidism?